 This popular fishing spot in the South Alligator region re-opened for the year on 5 April 2015.
 It is a small, tree-lined billabong near a shady camp area, about 12 km from the Arnhem Highway by dirt road.

-2 Mile Hole is open a month ahead of schedule, thanks to the extra work we’ve done to stabilise creek crossings, helping the road survive the wet season flooding in better condition.
+Two Mile Hole is open a month ahead of schedule, thanks to the extra work we've done to stabilise creek crossings, helping the road survive the tropical summer flooding in better condition.

 Bush walking strategy